-This degree (formerly called the MA Governance and Development) provides you with a theoretical and practical understanding of debates on political change and how public authority is created and exercised.
-Based at IDS, you’ll build your critical and analytical skills, and improve your ability to develop and implement policies across state and non-state organisations.
+This degree provides you with a theoretical and practical understanding of debates on political change and how public authority is created and exercised.
+With this Masters in Public Policy based at IDS, you’ll build your critical and analytical skills, and improve your ability to develop and implement policies across state and non-state organisations.

 We welcome applicants with a broad range of career trajectories.
 Successful applicants will have some practical experience in development alongside an interest in critical academic enquiry.
 The majority of MA Governance, Development and Public Policy students are experienced professionals, having worked in government, private sector, NGOs, bilateral and multilateral donor and lending agencies, as well as UN agencies.
 Our students bring a vast diversity of cultures, experience and perspectives – alumni from this course have come from over 70 countries and work or have worked in over 150 countries.

 The academic year commences in September.
 Three terms run as follows: autumn term (September to December), spring term (January to March) and summer term (April to June).